TBadru/LearnTheApplicationFoundationWithTheALProgrammingLanguageForMicrosoftDynamics365BusinessCentral/Interface/INTERFACEREADME.md

 ## Create an interface.

-Create a new .al file with following code that defines an interface IAddressProvider, which has one method getAddress with a certain signature
+Create a new .al file that defines an interface IAddressProvider, which has one method getAddress with a certain signature

 ## Create two codeunits that implement the interface.